ewascatalog/ewascatalog2/database/readme.md

 The scripts in this directory are for creating and populating the database.

-These scripts are all copied to the docker container by the [Makefile](../Makefile) and then, in the container,
+The scripts are all copied to the docker container by the [Makefile](../Makefile) and then, in the container,
 `create-annotations.sh` is executed to create